pychop: Emulating Low-Precision Arithmetic in Numerical Methods and Neural Networks: The pychop library

-Further, different backends of \texttt{Chop} offer different features.
-The Torch and JAX backends offer GPU deployment, while the NumPy backend leverages \texttt{Dask} \citep{swdask}, a parallel computing library, to process a large NumPy array by chunking the array with user-defined chunk size, where the chunk size dictates how the array is split into smaller, manageable chunks for parallel or out-of-core computation, enabling efficient, scalable processing through lazy evaluation and a task graph that executes only when triggered, balancing memory use and parallelism based on the chosen chunk size.
+Further, different backends of \texttt{Chop} offer different features. {The PyTorch and JAX backends support tensor-native execution, including GPU deployment when the underlying framework and input tensors are placed on a GPU device.
+The NumPy backend can leverage \texttt{Dask} \citep{swdask}, when available, to process large NumPy arrays by chunking the array with a user-defined chunk size.
+The chunk size determines how the array is split into smaller blocks for parallel processing, balancing memory use and scheduling overhead.}

-The calling of \texttt{Pychop} is straightforward.
+The calling of \texttt{pychop} is straightforward.
 In the following, we will illustrate how to use \texttt{Chop} and \texttt{FaultChop} to emulate reduced-precision arithmetic.
 The prototype of \texttt{Chop} and \texttt{FaultChop} are separately described as below: \begin{itemize}[leftmargin=40pt, labelsep=5pt, itemsep=10pt, topsep=20pt]

-\item This interface facilitates precise control over the precision range and rounding behavior of floating-point operations.
+\item {This interface facilitates precise control over the precision range and rounding behavior of floating-point operations.
 It enables users to specify the bitwidth for the exponent (\texttt{exp\_bits}) and significand (\texttt{sig\_bits}) of floating-point numbers.
-A rounding mode parameter (\texttt{rmode}), defaulting to 1, is included to govern rounding behavior.
-Subnormal numbers are managed via the \texttt{subnormal} parameter, which defaults to \texttt{True}, i.e., all subnormal numbers are inherently supported.
-The \texttt{chunk\_size} parameter defines the number of elements within each smaller sub-array (or chunk) into which a large array is segmented for parallel processing.
-Smaller chunk sizes enhance parallelism but incur greater overhead, whereas larger chunks minimize overhead at the expense of increased memory requirements.
-In essence, \texttt{chunk\_size} serves as the fundamental unit of work managed by \texttt{Dask}, striking a balance between computational efficiency and memory limitations.
-This parameter is exclusively applicable when using the \texttt{NumPy} backend.
-Additionally, a random seed (\texttt{random\_state}), defaulting to 0, can be configured to ensure reproducibility in stochastic rounding scenarios.
+A rounding mode parameter (\texttt{rmode}), defaulting to 1, governs rounding behavior.
+Subnormal numbers are managed via the \texttt{subnormal} parameter, which defaults to \texttt{True}.
+The \texttt{chunk\_size} parameter is accepted by the unified interface and is primarily used by the NumPy/Dask implementation to choose the block size for large arrays.
+Additionally, a random seed (\texttt{random\_state}), defaulting to 42, can be configured to ensure reproducibility in stochastic rounding scenarios, and \texttt{verbose} controls optional diagnostic output.}